RunnersRevival/Rerun-server/README.md

 Rerun is a Sonic Runners server emulator powered by ASP.NET Core, based off of research done by fluofoxxo and FairPlay137.
 This project aims to reimplement [outrun](https://github.com/RunnersRevival/outrun) in C#.
 It will become the server software powering Sonic Runners Revival once it is deemed ready for production.

-**RERUN IS NOT CURRENTLY FEASIBLE FOR SELF-HOSTING.** Rerun currently relies on all the necessary MySQL Outrun for Revival database entries being there.
-In the future, we'll handle the creation of MySQL tables just like what Outrun for Revival MySQL does.
+**RERUN IS NOT CURRENTLY FEASIBLE FOR SELF-HOSTING.** The database system is still very much a work-in-progress, and as such it cannot be relied on at this early stage of development.

 For support, please visit the Rerun Element Space [here](https://matrix.to/#/!vqhayGnOJhcecomYZf:matrix.org).